steverobbins/magescan/README.md

 # Contributing

-For this repository and send a pull request to the `dev` branch
+Fork this repository and send a pull request to the `dev` branch

 # License